Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface-frontend/plans/u-lecturer-interface-14-show-npcs-of-area.md

 ## Typical procedure

 1. The view shows at least 10 NPCs
-2. Every npc has an edit button where the configurations can be edited
+2. Every NPC can be edited

 ## Alternative procedures